-In the timer display, press the lower button to open the shortcuts menu.
+In the timer display, swipe up or press the lower button to open the shortcuts menu.
 From there you can select a pre-defined countdown time or create custom countdown time.

-Stop and reset as needed with the middle and lower right buttons.
+Stop and reset as needed with the middle and lower buttons.

-Exit the timer by keeping the middle button pressed.
+Exit the timer by swiping right or keeping the middle button pressed.